Wendell Berry and Me

 Lady’s Slippers

-The day Wendell told me that someone has to raise children right, we were hiking with a small group on Pine Mountain in southeastern Kentucky and had stopped to admire an endangered orchid called the Kentucky Lady’s Slipper (Cypripedium kentuckiense) which thrives only in tandem with specific mycelium in the soil which, in turn, appears primarily in certain kinds of undisturbed, mature, healthy forests.
+The day Wendell told me that someone has to raise children right, we were hiking with a small group on Pine Mountain in southeastern Kentucky and had stopped to admire a rare orchid called the Yellow Lady’s Slipper (Cypripedium parviflorum) which thrives only in tandem with specific mycelium in the soil which, in turn, appears primarily in certain kinds of undisturbed, mature, healthy forests.
 5 This forest is special.
 One of our hiking partners was the ecologist who had discovered an unusually vast stand of trees with massive crowns during a helicopter assessment of Pine Mountain a few years earlier.
 His ground survey confirmed that it was, indeed, a previously unrecognized old growth area.
 To make a long story short, shortly after our hike, the ecologist and a group of friends and colleagues with an unusual set of scientific and legal skills started planning a land trust to preserve the Blanton Forest.
 They succeeded, and the organization has evolved into a nationally respected conservation non-profit called the Kentucky Natural Lands Trust (KNLT).
 To date, KNLT has protected almost 16,000 acres of wildlands and collaborated with other organizations to protect almost 35,000 acres, many with world-class quality biodiversity and climate resilience.
 6

 The precarious Lady’s Slipper has served as one of KNLT’s signature species, along with Indiana bats and archaic Hellbender salamanders, all of which require extensive, healthy old-growth forests to survive.
 Both Wendell and I have been involved in various roles over the years supporting KNLT.
 Currently he is an official advisor, and I am a member of the Board of Directors.